Mirasaki/cftools-discord-bot/README.md

 4. Rename `/config/config.example.js` to `config.js` and provide your bot configuration
 5. Rename `/config/servers.example.js` to `servers.js` and provide your server configuration
     - Alternatively, you can now use the `docker-compose up` command to finish setting up the project if you have the [Docker Compose CLI](https://docs.docker.com/compose/) installed
-6. Build the project: `docker build --tag my-discord-bot .`
+6. Build the project: `docker build --tag my-cftools-discord-bot .`
-7. Start the bot: `docker run -it --env-file .env --name my-discord-bot mirasaki/cftools-discord-bot:main`
+7. Start the bot: `docker run -it --env-file .env --name my-cftools-discord-bot`

 ### Run as a plain NodeJS app